bhavnasharma23/bhavna.github.io/README.md

 password=

-4. Deploy the folder EmployeeDBMS from the repository.
+4. Deploy the folder EmployeeDBMS from the repository in the Tomcat.

 Please find EmployeeWebApplication doc file.
 I have attached the screen shots for my application.

+P.S.
+In my local it is : -   http://localhost:8080/EmployeeDBMS/index.jsp